-Summer is such a special time, and to help remember some of our favorite moments from the season, we decided to create an All About Summer mini-scrapbook.
+Summer is such a special time, and to help remember some of our favorite moments from the season, we created an All About Summer mini-scrapbook.

 This little album was a collaborative effort, but the supplies are so inexpensive that it would be fun to have your child put together their own mini scrapbook.

-What you’ll need to create your own All About Summer mini-scrapbook:
+What you’ll need to create your own mini-scrapbook:

 • A paper trimmer